By +Bob DeMarco

 All of this also applies to things like taking a shower, or brushing teeth.
 You have to figure out why the person is saying "no".

-Pretty soon you will accept that they are deeply forgetful and most of the stuff that is driving you crazy will become the normal, the norm.
+Pretty soon you will accept that they are deeply forgetful and most of the stuff that is driving you crazy will become the normal, the natural.

 You'll know you made it when you start to chuckle at yourself, or laugh as you tell a friend a story, instead of "venting".